Combos Browse all Suggest

 Legendary Creature — Human Shaman

-Whenever another creature you control dies, you get an experience counter.
+Whenever another creature you control dies (is put into a graveyard from the battlefield), you get an experience counter.

 At the beginning of your end step, choose target creature card in your graveyard.
 If that card's converted mana cost is less than or equal to the number of experience counters you have, return it to the battlefield.
 Otherwise, put it into your hand.